How I brought LCP down to under 350 ms for Google-referred users on my website

 The solution is to increase the value of the max-age/s-max-age directive within the Cache-Control HTTP header to something higher than 120 seconds (in real life, much higher; otherwise, the cached version will hardly be used).

 Apart from that, you can’t use private, no-store, and no-cache directives, otherwise, SXG won’t be generated by Cloudflare.
-Cloudflare SXG generator doesn’t allow you to set the maximum age to a value higher than 7 days4.
+Cloudflare SXG generator doesn’t allow you to set the maximum age to a value higher than 7 days7.

-I had to decide how long to cache pages.
+I had to decide how long to cache HTML pages.
 It was tough.
 Naturally, we all want to get the freshest data possible.
 But we also want to get it immediately.
 Those two needs are opposite to each other.

 Caching in Rails